|Identity||Ruler and founder of Bengaluru city|

 Once, he went for hunting along with his minister Veeranna and Advisor Gidde Gowda.
 They were going towards Shivanasamudra (near Hesaraghatta) from Yelahanka.
 Where he got an idea about establishing a large and planned city, he imagined the city with the fort, tanks, cantonment, temples, etc. The town would be the center of various professionals and trades.

 Kempegowda tower History:

 After determining the four corners of the town.
-One of the four towers built by a son of Kempegowda called “Gidde Gowda.”
+One of the four towers built by his son called “Gidde Gowda.”